X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 when viewed on github.
 PDF output appears correct.
 -->

-## Table of BASIC statements and functions
+## Table of BASIC Statements and Functions

 | Keyword | Type | Summary | Origin |
 | - | - | - | - |